theshamot/Higher-Level-TwinCAT-3-Library/README.md

 I would like to thank [Jakob Sagatowsky](https://github.com/sagatowski) and [TcOpen](https://github.com/TcOpenGroup/TcOpen) for their opensource projects as I use them to gather knowledge and are inpiration for me.
 Thx!

+**⭐ See my other and more up to date project "[Simple Yet Complex](https://github.com/theshamot/tc-syc)" for TwinCAT.
+This library will be merged in there.⭐**

 ---

 ## Current status